Coffee category: Bright

-Every now and again we are able to find a hidden gem of a coffee and this new season lot from the Manos Juntas Micromill is just that.
-Perfectly fermented with lots of apparent sweetness, that reminds us of a fresh black currant and tropical fruits.
+Process: NaturalWhat to expect: Every now and again we are able to find a hidden gem of a coffee and this new season lot from the Manos Juntas Micromill is just that.
+Perfectly fermented with lots of apparent sweetness, that reminds us of fresh black currant, candy and a winey acidity.
 This outstanding filter or espresso opens doors to new experiences in the world of coffee!

 Producer: 8 producers delivering to Manos Juntas Micromill